-Four years ago, Kathleen Thornton had just retired from a seventeen year career as a lawyer and was searching for an opportunity to give back.
+Over six years ago, Kathleen Thornton had just retired from a 47 year career in both the public and private sectors and was searching for an opportunity to give back.
 “I wanted to contribute my knowledge and experience to a cause that I believed in.
 That’s when I discovered the Alternative Sentencing volunteer position at IEUW,” Kathleen recalls.
-With seventeen years working in the legal profession, it was the perfect way for her to apply her skills to a worthy cause.
+She received her law degree in 2000 and with seventeen years working in the county of San Bernardino in the Child Support Services department and in a courtroom environment two to three times per week, it was the perfect way for her to apply her skills to a worthy cause.

 Kathleen quickly plunged into her new work, matching volunteers with mandated community service to organizations that needed them.
 She verified the completed paperwork and certified that everything was in compliance with the court order, allowing hundreds of people to avoid unnecessary jail time.